IowaDave/avr-dx/_posts/2024-04-28-blink-and-ye-shall-learn.md

 Line 32 disables interrupts globally.

 Line 33 writes a predefined 8-bit key value into the Configuration Change Protection register, CCP.
 The hardware will then accept a change to the OSCHF control register within the next four clock cycles.
-That is why these two lines occur sequentially.
+Line 34 gets it done.

 Line 35 re-enables interrupts globally.

 ATmega328P chips do something similar but differently.
 Their procedure involves writing a specific bit in the target register.

 ### New Types of Timer/Counters
-This program takes advantage of a Timer/Counter Type B, which the older '328 chips do not contain.
+This program takes advantage of a Timer/Counter Type B, which the ATmega328P does not contain.
 The AVR64DD28 device contains three of these timers, TCB0, TCB1 and TCB2.
-Additionally it has two, other types of timers, not discussed here.
+Additionally it has two other types of timers, not discussed here.

 Lines 50 through 60 configure TCB0 to generate periodic "capture" interrupts at a rate of 1,000 times per second.
 Refer to Section 24.3.2 on pages 276-277 of the data sheet.